-Just up the road from the Taylor Park Trading Post is the little town of TinCup, Colorado.
-Originally incorporated under the name Virginia City, the residents reincorporated the town as Tin Cup in 1882 after confusion with Virginia City, Nevada and Virginia City, Montana popped up during the mining boom.
+Just up the road from the Taylor Park Trading Post is the little town of Tincup, Colorado.
+Originally incorporated under the name Virginia City, the residents reincorporated the town as Tincup in 1882 after confusion with Virginia City, Nevada, and Virginia City, Montana, popping up during the mining boom.
 Placer gold was first found in 1859, and in 1879 the first big strike occurred leading to the formation of the town as it’s known today.

 Tincup’s past is tainted with old Wild West violence and tragedy.
-In 1882 and 1883 both the marshal, and the marshal that replaced him, were gunned down while enforcing the law.
-By 1918 the town had so few people that the post office closed and the last town elections were held.
+In 1882 and 1883, both the marshal–and the marshal who replaced him–were gunned down while enforcing the law.
+By 1918, the town had so few people that the post office closed and the last town elections were held.

-TinCup today isn’t too different from the TinCup of 1918.
-Almost all the cabins and structures in town are original and there’s very little in terms of commercial business.
-Most of the visitors to TinCup come for the world-class motorized recreation of Taylor Park.
-ATVs, side-by-sides, and dirt bikes are frequently found parked along the streets of TinCup.
 Outside of a tour of town, several fantastic recreation opportunities exist.
-Driving the passes between St. Elmo, Pitkin, and Union Park are popular endeavors.
-Hiking, biking, and riding dirt bikes on the Timberline Trail are also excellent options.
-Mirror Lake, located on the TinCup Pass Rd. is a great place to spend the afternoon picnicking and fishing.
+Driving the passes between St. Elmo, Pitkin and Union Park are popular endeavors.
+Hiking, biking and riding dirt bikes on the Timberline Trail are also excellent options.
+Mirror Lake, located on the Tincup Pass Road, is a great place to spend the afternoon picnicking and fishing.
 If you’re bringing along a history buff, the town cemetery is a good place to start.
-Mining tours up the Hillerton Rd. or in Union Park are also great ways to enjoy your time in TinCup.
+Mining tours up the Hillerton Road or in Union Park are also great ways to enjoy your time in Tincup.